Day 1: Uptown

 9 a.m.: Treat the kids to a sweet breakfast.
 Get your engines going with French toast ($11) at Alice's Tea Cup (102 W. 73rd St., nr.
 Columbus Ave.; 212-799-3006) on the Upper West Side.
 A few homemade scones ($4 each) later, you’re ready to hit the streets.

 Noon: Pedal the park.
 Carry on eastward through Central Park and rent bikes ($9 to $15 per hour for adults; $6 per hour for kids) near the Central Park Boathouse (March through October only).
 The park’s six-mile loop is arguably the safest stretch of asphalt in the city since vehicles are only permitted for four hours on weekdays and not at all on weekends.

 3 p.m.: Take in some art or talk to the animals.
 On the eastern side of the park is another of New York’s unmissable attractions: the Metropolitan Museum of Art (suggested admission for adults $25; free for kids).
 Medieval swords and daggers make a forceful impression inside the Arms and Armor wing, while the Egyptian Temple of Dendur is housed in a spectacular, glass-sided room.
 If you’re in the mood for something fuzzier, stroll south to the Central Park Zoo (adults $12; kids $7; open daily), where you can gawk at swimming polar bears and sea lions—in separate tanks, of course—or bring the 6-and-under set to the Tisch Children’s Zoo for up close and personal interactions with rabbits, penguins, and pigs.

 5:30 p.m.: Watch a roller derby erupt.
 Unleash any unspent energy by skipping over to Skate Circle; every weekend draws a city full of eccentrics and roller groupies to the roadway between the Mall and Sheep Meadow.
-Or rent ice skates yourself ($7) and pirouette in Wollman Rink (near Central Park S. and Sixth Ave.)—open until at least 9 p.m., Wednesday through Sunday, during the winter.
+Or rent ice skates yourself ($8; cash only) and pirouette in Wollman Rink (near Central Park S. and Sixth Ave.)—open until at least 9 p.m., Wednesday through Sunday, during the winter.